ghbcode/website/index.md

 ---

 ### Who am I?
-I am a father and a working professional almost finished with my Master's degree in Financial Engineering from **USC**.
-I received my B.S.E. from **UPenn**.
-My interests are varied although they often lie in the areas of Math and Science (though I have a deep appreciation for the liberal arts:).
+I am a father and a working professional almost finished with my Master's degree in Financial Engineering.
+My interests are varied although they often lie in the areas of Math and Science.
 When I'm not working or taking care of my daughter I work on many projects including (mostly) lots of home improvement, some welding, carpentry, a sprinkle of 3D printing and the occasional arduino yun project (although I would love to have more time for these).
 I have always been and will remain to be an avid student and these pages are meant to keep track of important topics.
 This is a work in progress so there will surely be changes along the way.

 * [Email](mailto:ghbcode@gmail.com)
 * [LinkedIn](https://www.linkedin.com/in/gonzalobricenosf)